monirul-fahad/sunglass-store-app-client/README.md

 # The project name is GALSSY YARD.

 This Is The Live Link of the Project.
-[Create React App](https://github.com/facebook/create-react-app).
+[Glassy Yard App](https://github.com/facebook/create-react-app).

 ## Description Of The Project.